What does it take to become a transformational leader? What does it take to become a Ryan Fellow?

 What is The Ryan Fellowship’s success rate?

-The past three cohorts (Classes of 2014, 2015, and 2016), 100% of Ryan Fellows who successfully completed the program have been offered principal positions.
 While we cannot guarantee principal placement, the rigorous selection process and training that Ryan Fellows undergo—as well as the partnerships Accelerate Institute forms in each region—makes Ryan Fellows highly competitive (and sought after) candidates for principal positions.
-In total, 95% of Ryan Fellows recommended for principalship were hired as principals.
+In total, 94% of Ryan Fellows recommended for principalship were hired as principals.

-Ryan Fellow principals are currently leading elementary, middle, and high schools in Baton Rouge, Chicago, Dallas, Los Angeles, Memphis, Milwaukee, Minneapolis, Newark, and New York City; and they are achieving impressive gains for their students.
+Elementary and middle schools led by Accelerate Institute alumni are closing the achievement gap and growing an average of 1.2 years in math and reading on average (Based on NWEA).
 Overall in the 2014-15 school year, Ryan Fellow principals achieved 1.44 years growth (K-8 based on NWEA) and 1.20 years growth (HS based on ACT).

 What is the selection committee looking for?

 Ryan Fellows are chosen based on their past achievements in urban education and their potential and commitment to becoming leaders who can close the achievement gap.
-Candidates must have uncommon vision, relentless focus and disciplined execution.
+Candidates must have a strong growth mindset, strategic thinking skills, relentless focus and disciplined execution.
 For more details, please see our selection criteria at the top of this page.

 When is the application deadline?